tamccullough88/Vanilla_JS_Memory_Game/README.md

 - create function to judge if cards match and hold if they do, reset if they don't
 - create score increase function within card flip function
 - create start/reset button/function

+citation:

+cards were made in canva, all graphics are from canva.